mongodb/docs/source/includes/fact-write-concerns.rst

-By default, all write operations will issue a :dbcommand:`getLastError` command to confirm the result of the write operation:
+As of these :ref:`driver versions <write-concern-change-releases>`, all write operations will issue a :dbcommand:`getLastError` command to confirm the result of the write operation:

 .. code-block:: javascript